 During the last reporting period, time was spent in investigating a number of database options for tracking post-construction structural and non-structural BMPs.
-Working closely with the City's IT Department, it has been decided, to utilize software that the City has already in-house.
-To track the stormwater management permits and BMP inspections the City will use Permits Plus.
+Working closely with the City's IT Department, it has been decided to utilize software that the City has already in-house.
+To track the stormwater management permits and BMP inspections, the City will use Permits Plus.
 This software is currently being used by the Fire Department to track inspections and permits.
 Many other departments including Engineering and Planning also use it.
-In addition to Permits Plus, the City will also utilize its GIS software to track the location of BMPs that are privately owned.
+In addition to Permits Plus, the City also utilizes its GIS software to track the location of BMPs that are privately owned.
 This information has already been entered into the GIS program.
 During this reporting period, staff time has been focused on issues associated with amending the stormwater ordinance to include maintenance requirements.
-During the next year (FY 09/10), information on new and existing stormwater quality structures will be entered into the City's Permits Plus program and GIS.
-Long-term, as budget resources become available, the City plans to purchase asset management software to track all of the City's assets.
-At that time, both the information in Permits Plus and the information in GIS on post-construction BMPs will be migrated to the new asset management software.
-Date 8/14/09 Responsible Party: Chris Kraft, Engineering Manager ND-4.d: Utilize Self-Certification Program Pending:
+Date 8/14/09 Responsible Party: Chris Kraft, Engineering Manager ND-4.d: Utilize Self-Certification Program Completed:

-The City continues in the development of an annual permitting program for post-construction BMPs.
+The City has developed an annual permitting program for post-construction BMPs.
 This program will require property owners that have runoff reduction control measures and/or treatment control measures on their property to inspect, clean, and repair them as needed.
 Renewal of this annual permit will require that a self-certification be completed and signed by the property owner before renewal is approved.
-The City's Annual Stormwater Management Permit program will be initiated pending Council adoption of the revised Stormwater Ordinance.
+The City's Annual Stormwater Management Permit program had been initiated following Council adoption of the revised Stormwater Ordinance, and property owners will be required to fully conform by July, 2011.
 See ND-3.a.
-Date: 8/14/09 Responsible Party: Chris Kraft, Engineering Manager ND-4.e: Include Structural Control Inspections Pendina The City is working to amend the current Stormwater Ordinance to address privately owned structure controls.
+Currently (101) facilities in Roseville are required to be permitted.
+As of this reporting period, (64) facilities have come into compliance, Staff continues to work with owners, property managers, and associations to achieve full compliance, Date: 8/14/09 Responsible Party: Chris Kraft, Engineering Manager ND-4.e: Include Structural Control Inspections Completed:

+The City has amended the current Stormwater Ordinance to address privately owned structure controls.
 This includes policy pertaining to City inspections, enforcement and BMP access requirements.
+Staff has conducted several inspections of privately owned control measures to educate facility staff of inspection procedures and to expedite compliance.

+Date: 8/14/09 Responsible Party: Chris Kraft, Engineering Manager

+ND-5: Outreach and Technical Assistance

+Responsible Party: Chris Kraft, Engineering Manager

+Start Date: 7/1/2004

+End Date: 6/30/2008

+Permit years scheduled for initial implementation:

+Year 1 Year 2 Year 3 X Year 4 X Year 5

+Has Goal Been Accomplished: YES

+General Summary

-The post-construction stormwater quality amendment will be adopted by City Council by end of 2009.
-Once adopted City staff will develop comprehensive procedures as part of the overall structural control permitting program.
-ND-5: Outreach and Technical Assistance Responsible Party: Chris Kraft, Engineering Manager Start Date: 7/1/2004 End Date: 6/30/2008 Permit years scheduled for initial implementation: Year 1 Year 2 Year 3 X Year 4 X Year 5 Has Goal Been Accomplished: YES General Summary In order for post-construction runoff control to be successful, the City will provide information to those responsible for compliance--landowners, project designers, project developers, and contractors.
+In order for post-construction runoff control to be successful, the City will provide information to those responsible for compliance--landowners, project designers, project developers, and contractors.
 These concerned parties must be educated on the importance of the stormwater program, its requirements, and the sanctions for non-compliance.
 This BMP includes information posting ordinances, Construction Standards, and various construction workshops on the City's website.
 As the program develops, other potential media will be explored.
-The City has committed to: a) Include Interested Parties in Program Development The City has agreed to incorporate project designers and developers and other interested parties in program development, including workshops and outreach on the City's website, to develop controls consistent with community goals. b) Conduct Annual Training The City has agreed to conduct annual training for project designers and developers on adopted ordinance and revised standards.
+The City has committed to:

+a) Include Interested Parties in Program Development

+The City has agreed to incorporate project designers and developers and other interested parties in program development, including workshops and outreach on the City's website, to develop controls consistent with community goals.

+b) Conduct Annual Training

+The City has agreed to conduct annual training for project designers and developers on adopted ordinance and revised standards.

 EFFECTIVENESS:

 The City has not yet gathered enough data to gauge the effectiveness of this best management practice.

 PROPOSED MODIFICATIONS:

 No modifications are proposed.